Moon Photography: A Lunar Photo Gallery

 The harvest moon

-On September 16th I set out to shoot the Harvest Moon with doubts about whether I would be able to view the event or not.
+On September 16th, I set out to shoot Harvest Moon, but I doubted whether I would be able to view the event.

 The sky was almost completely overcast, yet I proceeded to shoot a video about the moon photoshoot anyway.

 I was rewarded with my perseverance with a stunning orange harvest moon rising over the city of St. Catharines.
-This dramatic scene was shot using a Canon 5D DSLR with a Canon 300mm F/4 lens hand-held.
+This dramatic scene was shot using a Canon 5D DSLR with a hand-held Canon 300mm F/4 lens.

 Shooting the moon through a 300mm lens hand-held is tricky, especially in low-light conditions.